smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 section: smartContract
 date: Last Modified
 title: 'Register Keeper Upkeep for a Contract'
-permalink: 'docs/chainlink-keepers/register-upkeep/'
 whatsnext:
   {
-    'Overview of the Chainlink Keeper Network': '/docs/chainlink-keepers/overview/', }
+    'Patterns and Best Practices': '/docs/chainlink-keepers/best-practices/', }
 ---
 {% include keepers-beta %}

 Once you have deployed a Keeper compatible contract, we need to register it with the Chainlink Keeper Network.
-You must do this via the [Chainlink Keepers Website](https://keeper.chain.link).
+You must do this via the [Chainlink Keepers App](https://keeper.chain.link).

 <div class="remix-callout">
-    <a href="https://keeper.chain.link" class="cl-button--ghost solidity-tracked">Chainlink Keepers Website</a>
+    <a href="https://keeper.chain.link" class="cl-button--ghost solidity-tracked">Chainlink Keepers App</a>
 </div>

 Once registered, you can interact directly with the [registry contract](https://etherscan.io/address/0x109A81F1E0A35D4c1D0cae8aCc6597cd54b47Bc6#code) functions (`cancelUpkeep`, `addFunds`, etc).

-The website will walk you through several steps.
+The App will walk you through several steps.

 # 5 Steps to register and fund Upkeep on the Chainlink Keeper Network